-Back to BlogCRM
+Back to BlogUncategorized

 How to Track Business Expenses and Profits in Kenya: A Guide for SMEs

-By Elon 24 April 2026 6 min read
+By Elon 25 June 2026 5 min read

 Imagine this: It’s the end of the month.
 You are sitting at your desk, surrounded by a stack of crumpled M-Pesa transaction SMS printouts, a dusty notebook filled with scribbled notes, and a laptop open to a complicated Excel sheet that you’re terrified to touch.
 You know you made sales, but you have no idea how much profit is actually left after paying your suppliers, rent, and staff.